Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Injection and Beam Combination

 On the coarse metrology camera, we then measure the two dimensional angles $\vb*{\alpha_i}$ corresponding to the two LEDs and can thus measure the angle of the exit aperture:

 This angle can also be calculated when considering the frame of reference of the chief:

-where $\vb{x_0}$ is the aperture coordinate also taking into account the offset from the chief metrology camera and $d$ is the distance between the two platforms.
-The angle $\vb*{\alpha_c}$ is calibrated in the lab using the back-illuminated beam from the science camera, with the tip/tilt piezos at the centre of their range.
-This reference pixel is identified ahead of time through back illumination and set of retro-reflectors, and is the position on the tip/tilt sensing camera where the light is injected into the fibre.
+where $\vb{x_0}$ is the \red{injection} aperture coordinate also taking into account the offset from the chief metrology camera and $d$ is the distance between the two platforms.
+The angle $\vb*{\alpha_c}$ is \red{a calibrated correction for any angular deviation from the optical axis of the injection lens.
+This is calibrated in the lab using the back-illuminated beam from the science camera, with the tip/tilt piezos at the centre of their range.} The reference pixel is identified ahead of time through back illumination and set of retro-reflectors, and is the position on the tip/tilt sensing camera where the light is injected into the fibre.

 Hence, after calibrating the system, we simply need to adjust the deputy such that the LED angles $\vb*{\alpha_1}$ and $\vb*{\alpha_2}$ satisfy:

 while simultaneously measuring the distance $d$ through the approximation: